Nika69420/mind-well/public/resources/contributing-to-resources.md

-# How to Contribute to Mind Check's Curated Resources
+# How to Contribute to Mind Well's Curated Resources

-Thank you for your interest in contributing to Mind Check's Curated Resources!
+Thank you for your interest in contributing to Mind Well's Curated Resources!
 Your valuable insights can empower individuals on their mental health journey.
 Here's a step-by-step guide on how you can contribute:

 1. **Explore the `src/public/resources/` Directory:**

-   - Navigate to the 'public/resources/' directory in [our GitHub repository](https://github.com/kunalkeshan/Mind-Check).
+   - Navigate to the 'public/resources/' directory in [our GitHub repository](https://github.com/Nika69420/Mind-Check).
    - Here, you'll find all the resources written in Markdown format.

 2. **Choose a Resource to Edit or Create a New One:**